- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, implementing strong user authentication methods can significantly reduce the risk of data loss by preventing unauthorized access to NAS devices and ensuring that users have appropriate access levels based on their roles and responsibilities.

-Although NAS Rack Station RS409RP+ / RS409+ / RS409 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Rack Station RS409RP+ / RS409+ / RS409 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -